HOME

 minefumi

 Thank you for your super fast edition.
-I leaned it’s better to say “have a simple life.”
+I am happy to learn it’s better to say “ make prices as high as possible” in the last sentence.

 ★★★★★